 First among these limitations is the lack of medical, especially psychology and psychiatry, providers.
-Though this is a report on alcohol and other drug use and the prevention strategies and programs, the reported rate of self-harm and suicide ideation in the NDSWAPS data is alarming.
+We see students needing counseling services and, though this is a report on alcohol and other drug use and the prevention strategies and programs, the concern persists.
+While we do not have 2022 NDSWAPS data and there are concerns about the 2020 dataset, the reported rate of self-harm and suicide ideation in that NDSWAPS data raised alarms that have effected our staffing.
 Identifying a means and mechanism to address this self-harm rate is critical.

 While we are fortunate to have access to a branch of Sanford Health in our neighborhood, they have been an unsteady resource for the purposes of alcohol, drug, or suicidality prevention.
-As a branch clinic and emergency department affiliated with a large regional hospital chain, their placement in Mayville is premised upon rural health, and has not historically focused on collegiate health.
-They are competent and their work is appreciated.
+As a branch clinic and emergency department affiliated with a large regional hospital chain, their placement in Mayville is premised upon rural health, and is not focused on collegiate health.
+They are competent and their work is appreciated, but their mission limits their role in matters central to this report.